bfriel/bfriel.github.io/content/blog/learning-how-to-build-on-solana/index.md

   const voteAccount = anchor.web3.Keypair.generate();
   it("Initializes with 0 votes for crunchy and smooth", async () => {
     console.log("Testing Initialize...");
-    /* The last element passed to RPC methods is always the transaction options ecause voteAccount is being created here, we are required to pass it as a signers array */ await program.rpc.initialize({
+    /* The last element passed to RPC methods is always the transaction options.
+Because voteAccount is being created here, we are required to pass it as a signers array */ await program.rpc.initialize({
       accounts: {
         voteAccount: voteAccount.publicKey,